SUTLZY/Self-Driving-Cars/Part4 - Motion Planning for Self-Driving Cars/Module 7 - Putting it all together - Smooth Local Planning/Module 7 - Putting it all together - Smooth Local Planning.md

 #### First Segment

 The first step with this planner is to calculate the distance we will travel during our initial deceleration to our desired transit speed.
-This is the arc length traveled during the first segment of the trapezoidal profile and is given by the first equation here for Sa.
+This is the arc length traveled during the first segment of the trapezoidal profile and is given by the first equation here for $S_a$.
 From this, we know how much arc length along our initial path should be dedicated to our initial deceleration.
-The parameters for this initial calculation include our initial speed, vi, the transit speed, vt, and our gentle deceleration value, a naught.
+The parameters for this initial calculation include our initial speed, $v_i$, the transit speed, $v_t$, and our gentle deceleration value, a naught.
 Once we have this arc length value, we can iterate through the points up to that arc length and use the second equation shown to calculate the required speed for the ith point.

 ![1565787578961](assets/1565787578961.png)

 #### Third Segment

 We can then repeat a similar process for the final deceleration from the transit velocity to rest at our stopped point.
-We will denote the entire arc length of our path as Sf.
-So the third segment of our profile has length Sf minus Sb.
-We can then solve for Sb as follows.
+We will denote the entire arc length of our path as $S_f$.
+So the third segment of our profile has length $S_f$ minus $S_b$.
+We can then solve for $S_b$ as follows.
 Once we have Sb, we can then iterate through the points in this arc length range and assign them the required velocities for a gentle deceleration to a stop.
 The remaining points in the middle of the profile then take our constant transit speed, v sub t.

 ![1565787627759](assets/1565787627759.png)

 #### All Segments

 Putting everything together, we have three regions in our velocity profile; an initial ramp down to our slow transit speed, a constant traversal at this transit speed, and a final ramp down to our stop point.
 We've shown you two methods here for generating a velocity profile, but there are many other options available as well.
-Using higher-order methods such as biquadratic velocity planners, we can minimize jerk along the trajectory as well.
+Using higher-order methods such as` biquadratic` velocity planners, we can minimize jerk along the trajectory as well.
 It's also possible to apply higher-order functions in our velocity ramp in the two methods we've shown here, which can generate smoother and more comfortable velocity profiles.

 ![1565787674751](assets/1565787674751.png)